TomFinet/Beemo/sockpp/README.md

-A C++ wrapper around Windows sockets.
+We provide a C++ wrapper of Windows overlapping sockets that use IO completion ports.